specklesystems/speckle-server/packages/server/readme.md

 The Speckle Server is a node application tested against v12.
 To start it locally:

-First, ensure you have postgres and redis ready and running:
+First, ensure you have postgres and redis ready and running (check the [readme.md](../../readme.md) from the root of the git repo)

-- ensure you have a local instance of postgres running
-- create a postgres db called `speckle2_dev`
-- ensure you have an instance of redis running

 Finally, in the `packages/server` folder:

 - copy the `.env-example` file to `.env`,
-- open and edit the `.env` file, filling in the required variables,
+- If you have a custom setup, open and edit the `.env` file, filling in the required variables,
 - run `npm install`,
 - finally `npm run dev`,
 - check `localhost:3000/graphql` out!

+For more setup details and options, check out our [Server Setup Docs](https://speckle.guide/dev/server-setup.html)

 ## Developing